Skip to content

 This will render Astro’s latest version: v1.2.1.

-There are also two variants of this component, <PackageManagerTabs> and <UIFrameworkTabs>, for our most common use cases where readers might be interested in only one of several instructions or code samples: package managers and UI frameworks.
+Astro Docs uses two custom variants that pre-date Starlight’s <Tabs> component: <PackageManagerTabs> and <UIFrameworkTabs>.
 Other custom components may be added over time.
 You can find all existing Tabs variations in src/components/tabs/.

 Note that these components share state, so if a reader changes the active tab of one <PackageManagerTabs> or <UIFrameworkTabs> component, then all other instances of this component on the same page will also change.
 This allows the reader to see the same content choice by default while reading through the entire page.